 Have you ever stared at a keyboard and felt like the letters were playing hide and seek with your brain?
-For the millions of people with dyslexia, this ain't just an occasional frustration—it's a daily challenge.
-But what if I told ya there are keyboards designed specifically to make typing easier for dyslexic users?
+For the estimated 1 in 10 people worldwide with dyslexia, this isn't just an occasional frustration—it's a daily challenge that affects everything from schoolwork to professional communication.
+The good news?
+There are keyboards designed specifically to make typing easier for dyslexic users, and the technology has come a long way in recent years.

 In this article, we'll explore the best dyslexia-friendly keyboards that can transform the typing experience from frustrating to flowing.
 Whether you're looking for physical keyboards with special features or AI keyboard apps for dyslexia, we've got you covered.
 Let's dive into how these specialized tools can help you or your loved ones type with confidence and ease.